koopjs/koop-provider-mongo/README.md

 # Koop Provider Mongo

 This is a cache type provider for [Koop](https://koopjs.github.io).
-It pulls data from MongoDB and translates the response to GeoJSON and then gets served out a EsriJSON with Feature Service capabilities for use with ArcGIS products.
+It pulls GeoJSON data from a MongoDB document collection and translates the response into EsriJSON with some Feature Service capabilities to support ArcGIS products.

 ## Mongo Quick Tips